 Structure sometimes can be too rigid though

-in the spirit of example below - think all the classes in java throwing "not implemented" error.
+in the spirit of the example below - think all the classes in java throwing "not implemented" error.

 public class MoogDiver {